felisterouma/Consumer-Complaint-Analysis/README.md

 ## Project Statement
 Consumers continue to file numerous complaints about financial products and services, but there is limited insight into patterns, company responsiveness, and key problem areas.
 This lack of analysis hinders transparency, accountability, and effective regulatory action, creating a need to examine the data to identify trends and areas of concern.

+## Objectives

+Identify trends in consumer complaints across products and regions Evaluate company responsiveness and resolution efficiency Analyze the relationship between market share and complaint volume Highlight companies with poor reputation or enforcement history Provide actionable insights for regulators and stakeholders

 ## Dataset
 The dataset is a consumer complaint dataset tracked from submission through complaint response.
 It has two tables